samyak2005/GITHUB_CLI/README.md

 2. View their profile information
 3. Choose to check another username or exit

-## Development

-- `npm run build` - Builds the TypeScript code
-- `npm run dev` - Runs the application in development mode with ts-node
-- `npm run watch` - Watches for changes and rebuilds automatically

 ## Dependencies

 - chalk: For colored terminal output